You can learn more about the novel HERE.

 At night, when everyone went to sleep and the lights were turned off, the weird noises of the farm came alive right outside the windows.
 I never had any trouble falling sleep because Grandpa Lino’s loud, rhythmic snoring kept my thoughts off the disturbing night sounds.

 Further out, past the edge of the backyard, the tobacco fields slept.
 They extended, interrupted only by the railroad tracks a couple of hundred yards away from the house, to the edge of the green and gray mountains rising to the north.

-The vegetable garden was the first thing that you saw as you approached my grandparent’s house on Esperanza Farm.
+The vegetable garden was the first thing that you saw as you approached my grandparent’s house.
 A juniper grew on either side of the stone walk that led to the garden.
 Roses and gardenias calling attention to themselves, depending on the season, bordered the walk.
 The rich vegetation looked like it was crawling, climbing and dancing all around the house.
 Facing the garden, there were large windows which Grandma always kept open so that the air could come in to play with the soft, white drapes, bringing into the house the sweet smell of the fruit trees that grew everywhere on the property.

 “Give your grandmother a hand.”

 She got up with some difficulty, and after slowly straightening up, she hugged me so hard she squeezed the breath out of me.
 Her skin felt cold even though she had been working under the early summer sun.
 Four or five small drops of sweat sat above her upper lip.
 Her knees were full of dirt and her hands had deep, dark, green stains in between the fingers.

 Then I heard the sound of Grandpa Lino’s radio coming through the window, the static making it hard to hear the announcer’s voice.